solutionnuts/EmComMap/docs/gettingstarted/installation.rst

 12. If you would like, you may remove unnecessary files (the .gz file and build directory in the **pi** user's home folder and not the **couchdb** user's home folder)

+13. You can now proceed to installation of the :ref:`Map Tile Server`.

 .. _Docker:

 Docker